Did Hasso Plattner and His PhD Students Invent HANA?

 “Back on the offensive, I asked, “What if we assume the database always has zero response time, what would an ERP system look like?
 This was a proper research question, and the academic work could begin.”

-But MRP can be sped by adding memory and CPU capacity to the machine or by doing things like removing the invalid product location combinations run through the system.
+But MRP can be sped by adding memory and CPU capacity to the machine or by removing the invalid product location combinations run through the system.
 Database performance is a bottleneck for analytics, but not ERP systems.
 This is not to say that it can’t be.
 Furthermore, even if it were true, there is no evidence that HANA is faster than alternatives.
 This is particularly true for HANA with ERP, as is covered in the article What is the Actual Performance of SAP HANA.
-On the contrary, HANA is slower than the alternatives, but it is less stable and the highest maintenance database of the other options.
+On the contrary, HANA is slower than the alternatives, but it is less stable and has the highest maintenance database of the other options.

 “But how about some experimental work?
 Shouldn’t we check for a database that could come close to this ideal?
 Was this, in the end, possible at all?
 This is the wonderful part of doing research at a university.
 At SAP, ideas such as zero response time database would not have been widely accepted.
 At a university you can dream, at least for a while.
 As long as you can produce meaningful papers, things are basically alright.”

-Perhaps, but in the industry, a zero response database would have been less accepted because the benefits versus the costs aren’t there, particularly for ERP systems.
+Perhaps, but a zero response database would have been less accepted in the industry because the benefits versus the costs aren’t there, particularly for ERP systems.
 Ph.D. students will be more willing to work on things that tend to be less practical.
 In some cases, this can be a good thing.
 But in this case, Hasso leads his students on a wild goose chase because databases are already quite sufficiently fast to support what companies want to do.

 “We asked SAP whether we could have access to the technologies behind their databases; TREX, an in memory database with columnar storage, P*Time, an in memory database with row storage, and MaxDB, SAP’s relational database.
 My PhD candidates started playing with these systems, and it became clear in a very short time that building a new ERP system was, by far, not as interesting as building a new database.
 In the end, they were all computer scientists — accounting, sales ,purchasing, or human resource management are more than the scope of a business school student.”